 The Substation prides itself as an independent, privately funded arts and performing arts gallery founded in 1990.
 It presents a unique overarching artistic theme.
 This theme is refreshed every year, setting the stage for the exhibitions, programmers and initiatives for the calendar year.

-The art gallery building used to be a public utility electrical substation, which is now repurposed as an art gallery, museum and music jamming studio.
+Moreover, the art gallery building used to be a public utility electrical substation, which is now repurposed as an art gallery, museum and music jamming studio.
 The building comprises of two floors and, a reception box and a music (band) jamming of studio just from the building entrance via the glass doors.

 The main gallery hall is accessible just adjacent to the main double glass door entrance.
-The entrance hall is a spick open white hall with a variety of floor pieces, wall hung photos and pictorials of interest, such as those from the “Discipline the City” Exhibition.
+Also, the entrance hall is a spick open white hall with a variety of floor pieces, wall hung photos and pictorials of interest.
+This includes those from the “Discipline the City” Exhibition.

 The act was performed by Catherine Sng, Beatrice Chien, Ian Tan, Farah Ong, Wu Jun Han and Jeryl Lee and Matthew Goh (RAW Moves).
 The performance concept and ideology is as conceived by Pat Toh in partnership with RAW Moves

 Catherine Sng, dressed in a transparent poncho played the role of a distraught old lady traumatized by the ideology of death.
 Questioning quotes of life and death, bewildered by the shock or the loss of loved ones.
 You may remember with Catherine Sng, an actress who performed in a variety of classic Singapore shows such as “Growing up” and Channel 8’s “The Unbeatables III“, “My Home is Toa Payoh” to name afew.